lengzuo/pavebank/README.md

 - The `X-Idempotency-Key` header is handled by Encore's middleware to prevent creating duplicate workflows from retried API calls.
 - The `billing_period_end` tells the workflow when to automatically close itself.

-### Add a Line Item
+### Add a Line Item (Asynchronous)

 Adds a fee to an existing, open bill.
+This API is **asynchronous**, sending a signal to the running bill workflow and returning immediately.

 **Endpoint:** `POST /api/bills/{billID}/line-items`